madkate42/gradescope-grade-calculator/README.md

 ```

 Asks for your email, password, name on Gradescrope.
 Gives you subscores for each category and overall grade with no account to final

+### Doesn't yet account for missing quizes/warmups/not submitting projects